alfa000/product-system/README.md

 * Make sure you are using JDK and Maven
 * You can build the project and run the tests by running ```mvn clean package```

-* Check the stdout or boot_example.log file to make sure no exceptions are thrown

 ## About the Service

 The service is a order system REST service.
 It uses an in-memory database (H2) to store the data.
 You can also do with a relational database like MySQL or PostgreSQL. **port 8080**. (see below)